ncsu1289/Nasa_Neo_project/README.md

 - Good for education purposes.
 - Warn general public about potential asteroids impacts.

 ## Who is the Data for?
+Who could use it?
 - Companies who wish deploy satellites.
 - Governments.
 - Scientists.
 - Educators.
-- Meteorologists
+- Meteorologists.
+- Scientists interested in deflecting asteroids.